adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-04-overcoming-content-chaos-with-digital-asset-management.md

 Digital Asset Management solutions help companies organize, store, and retrieve their digital assets, manage rights and permissions, and establish meaningful connections between disparate files.

 If you’re thinking this sounds like a glorified metadata and storage system … you wouldn’t be wrong.
 But the advantages of DAM don’t end there.
-For static sites in particular, DAM systems help keep large volumes of media out of Git repositories, where they can increase build and deployment times, as well as degrading performance during development.&nbsp;
+For static sites in particular, DAM systems help keep large volumes of media out of Git repositories, where they can increase build and deployment times, as well as degrading performance during development.

 If your latest web development project is mired in content chaos — the semantic equivalent of spaghetti source code — you’re not alone.
 Many content editors struggle with a single `uploads` folder full to bursting of image revisions, different edits of product videos, dated documents that are held just because they *might not* be backed up elsewhere.
-And while it’s *extremely* unlikely that your site won’t load if [coconut.vtf](https://www.verifythis.com/article/news/verify/pop-culture/no-coconut-picture-tf2-not-keeping-computer-game-running/536-6b1f2929-803d-4e96-8347-231cf0273420){: target="_blank" rel="noopener noreferrer"} is missing from a given directory, it’s never a bad time to consider how to really connect digital assets with their users.
+And while it’s *extremely* unlikely that your site won’t load if [coconut.vtf](https://www.verifythis.com/article/news/verify/pop-culture/no-coconut-picture-tf2-not-keeping-computer-game-running/536-6b1f2929-803d-4e96-8347-231cf0273420) is missing from a given directory, it’s never a bad time to consider how to really connect digital assets with their users.

-According to [some industry studies](https://www.mediavalet.com/blog/dam-every-marketers-forecast-infographic/){: target="_blank" rel="noopener noreferrer"}, up to 65% of sales representatives say they have trouble finding content to send to prospective clients.
+According to [some industry studies](https://www.mediavalet.com/blog/dam-every-marketers-forecast-infographic/), up to 65% of sales representatives say they have trouble finding content to send to prospective clients.
 (And that's assuming the content is already at the correct aspect ratio and file format\!)
 Let’s help solve this problem.

 ## Value your assets